LiaScript/docs/Code.md

 https://github.com/LiaScript/LiaScript/blob/development/src/typescript/webcomponents/editor-modes.ts

-... and will be updated in accordace with this document.
+... and will be updated in accordance with this document.
 Feel free to make comments/issues or to add other mappings.